localstack/docs/content/en/tutorials/ephemeral-application-previews/index.md

 -   `localstack-api-key`: Configuration of a LocalStack CI key (`LOCALSTACK_API_KEY`) to activate licensed features in LocalStack.
 -   `preview-cmd`: The set of commands necessary to deploy the application, including its infrastructure, on LocalStack.

-Add a new step to set up dependencies and deploy the application preview on an ephemeral LocalStack instance:
+The following step sets up the dependencies and deploys the application preview on an ephemeral LocalStack instance:

 ```yaml
 - name: Deploy Preview